 - 5.18.
 It is a requirement of the current model financial regulations that bank reconciliations be prepared regularly, approved by members and signed as part of the regular minute record. - 5.19.
 The year-end bank reconciliation is a key financial control as it will provide evidence to support the total cash and short-term investments balance shown in Line 8 in Section 2 of the authority's AGAR.
 As bank statements may be made up to different dates in the month, care should be taken, particularly at year-end, to ensure that the statement being reconciled includes balances as at 31 March. - 5.20.
 Direct debits and standing orders should always be accounted for on the date they clear the bank.
 They should never appear on a bank reconciliation. - 5.21.
 Electronic payments should only appear on the reconciliation if they have been scheduled for a date on or before that of the reconciliation in the banking system.
 Payments scheduled for after the reconciliation date remain creditors. - 5.22.
 Unpaid invoices are trade creditors for I&E accounts or following year transactions for R&P accounts.
 They should not appear on the bank reconciliation. - 5.23.
-A standard layout for a year-end bank reconciliation is as follows:
+A standard layout for a consolidated year-end bank reconciliation is below.
+Reconciliations may alternatively be provided for each individual account whilst ensuring that the total equates to Box 8.

-Bank Reconciliation As at 31 Marc As at 31 March 2022
+Bank Reconciliation As at 31 March 2022

-Authority N lame
+Authority N ame

-Balance as per bank statement on 31 March 2022
+Balance as per ba ank statement on 3 1 March 2022

 Account No. £ £

-Current account Mybank Plc 12345678 10,000.00
+Current account Mybank Plc 12345678 10, 00.00

-Instant Access Mybank Plc 24681357 3,000.00
+Instant Access Mybank Plc 24681357 3, 00.00

-Savings account Former Bld Society Plc 97538642 10,000.00
+Savings account Former Bld Society Plc 97538642 10, 000.00

 Petty cash tin 100.00

 23,100.00

-Less uncleared che eques
+Less uncleared cl heques

 154 -60.00

-157 -350.00
+157 -: 350.00

 -410.00

-Add unbanked cas h and income
+Add unbanked ca sh and income

 Allotment fees 50.00

 50.00

-Accounting system cash book balance as at 31 March 2022 22,740.00
+Accounting system 2022 m cash book balan ce as at 31 March 22,740.00

 Prepared by (Name of RFO) on

-Approved by (Minute reference of coun cil approval) on
+Approved by (Minute reference approval) of council on